Nilesh1989/Gopher/README.md

 ## A Machine Learning based malicious domain detection
+A malicious domain can be used for many purposes in hacking, like
+- Malware, Virus or Trojan delivery
+- Phishing
+- Spam mails
+- Ransomware etc.

+So our idea was to develope an open source code to detect malicious domains using machine learning.
+We are using Scikit-learn, a free software machine learning library for the python programming language.

 You can use the [editor on GitHub](https://github.com/Nilesh1989/Detection-Of-Malicious-Domain/edit/master/README.md) to maintain and preview the content for your website in Markdown files.